Darebin Creek Trail

-The Darebin Creek Trail is a shared use path for cyclists and pedestrians which follows Darebin Creek in the inner and outer northern suburbs of Melbourne, Victoria, Australia.
+The Darebin Creek Trail is a shared-use path for cyclists and pedestrians which follows Darebin Creek in the inner and outer northern suburbs of Melbourne, Victoria, Australia.

 The path consists of an 8 km section north of the Western Ring Road and a 17 km section south of the Western Ring Road.
 The two sections are separated by a 0.85 km section of path along the Western Ring Road Trail.

 Bicycle Victoria announced on 7 August 2009 on its web site that the Victorian Civil and Administrative Tribunal (VCAT) had approved the issuing of permits for the Lower Darebin Trail and associated bridge over the Yarra.
 Work on the Lower Darebin trail started late in 2010, and is expected to be completed in 2015.

-Following the path
+Route

-The northern section starts on the very edge of Melbourne surburbia next to open countryside.
+The northern section starts on the very edge of suburban Melbourne next to open countryside.
 Travelling south through remnant vegetation and 2.2 km later, one arrives at Hendersons Rd.
-Epping station is 500m to the west along Hendersons Rd and the station is soon followed by Epping Plaza.
+Epping railway station is 500m to the west along Hendersons Rd and the station is soon followed by Epping Plaza.

-The path arrives at Childs Road, 1.3 km further along, having crossed a small footbridge earlier.
-Cross the Childs Road bridge to the east.
-The Hendersons Road Drain Trail is on the left (north) and the Darebin Creek Trail continues on the right (south), on the other side of Childs Road.
+The path intersects with the Hendersons Road Drain Trail at Childs Road.

 900m later the path forks to the left and right.
-Take the path towards the footbridge but do not cross it – continue straight ahead.
 After 2 km, McKimmies Road is approached.
 The path does not proceed under the road.
-Cross McKimmies Road and continue on for 1.6 km through Thomastown East Reserve.
+It crosses McKimmies Road and continues on for 1.6 km through Thomastown East Reserve.
 A small wetland nearby harbours the growling grass frog.

-The path intersects with the Western Ring Road Trail.
-Travel 850m east along the Western Ring Road Trail to where the Darebin Creek Trail continues to the south on its west bank, crossing under the Western Ring Road.
-The creek name is signed for road users only but is clearly visible for trail users.
+The path intersects with the Western Ring Road Trail, travelling 850m east along the Western Ring Road Trail to where the Darebin Creek Trail continues to the south on its west bank, crossing under the Western Ring Road.

 Leaving the Western Ring Road Trail the southern section starts by descending to the creek and tracking along the west bank of the creek.
 After crossing McCleans Road, the path splits in two, as it enters a Norris Bank Reserve.
-Either path can be taken as they rejoin at the far end of the reserve at Settlement Road.
+It rejoins at the far end of the reserve at Settlement Road.